utiasDSL/util-uwb-dataset/index.md

 ## Credits

 This dataset was the work of [Wenda Zhao](https://williamwenda.github.io/), [Abhishek Goudar](https://www.linkedin.com/in/abhishek-goudar-47b46090/), and [Angela P. Schoellig](https://www.dynsyslab.org/prof-angela-schoellig/).
+If you use the data provided by this website in your own work, please use the following citation:
+- Wenda Zhao, Abhishek Goudar, and Angela P. Schoellig.
+The UTIAS ultra-wideband time-difference-of-arrival dataset for indoor localization.
+International Journal of Robotics Research, xx(x):xx-xx,October 2021.

 -----
 > University of Toronto's [Dynamic Systems Lab](https://github.com/utiasDSL) / [Vector Institute](https://github.com/VectorInstitute)/ [UofT Robotics Institute](https://robotics.utoronto.ca/)